ashinagawa/openrtb/extensions/community_extensions/adattributionkit.md

 ## 6. Loss Reason Code

-Bid responses that contain invalid or malformed SKAdNetwork extensions may be rejected.
-This rejection can be communicated in loss notifications (lurl) using [Loss Reason Code][2] `214`.
+Bid responses that contain invalid or malformed AdAttributionKit extensions may be rejected.
+This rejection can be communicated in loss notifications (lurl) using [Loss Reason Code][2] `216`.

 <table>
   <tr>